This page contains affiliate links. Please read our disclosure for more info.

 We spent the day snorkelling over coral reefs, kayaking through turquoise waters, and relaxing on quiet beaches, all while enjoying the gorgeous craggy limestone scenery.

-The highlight was visiting the Emerald Cave.
+The highlight was visiting the Emerald Cave at Koh Mook.
 It’s a popular attraction so we waited on our boat outside the entrance of the cave for a quiet moment so we could avoid the large tour groups of Thais, who swam in a row, clinging to the life jacket of the person in front of them.

-Finally it was our turn and we swam inside the entrance to the cave.
+Finally, it was our turn and we swam inside the entrance to the cave.
 We saw straight away how the cave got its name—at the entrance where the light shines into the water it glows an emerald green, clear and brilliant.

 As we swam further into the cave it became pitch black and the occasional screams of another swimmer somewhere in the darkness added to the eeriness.
 Simon and I tried to cling to each other so we wouldn’t get lost, but swimming while holding hands is tricky.